Can I get a loan if I’m on benefits?

 Guarantor

-What loans can I get on benefits?
+What types of loans can I get on benefits?

 You could still qualify for the following types of loans while on benefits.
-However, it’s important to consider your options carefully – if you’re already financially stretched, further borrowing could put you at risk of falling into long term debt.
+However, it’s important to consider your options carefully.
+If you’re already financially stretched, further borrowing could put you at risk of falling into long-term debt.

 Personal loans